Towards AI-assisted Neutrino Flavor Theory Design: Results

 \subsection{\texorpdfstring{Search in $A_4\times \mathbb{Z}_{N}$ with $n_{\phi}\leq 5$}{Search in A4 × ZN with nphi ≤ 5}}

-In this theory space, AMBer has new flexibility to select the imposed symmetry. \Cref{fig:a4_zN_distribution} shows the distribution of the number of flavon multiplets $n_{\phi_i}$, the $A_4$ representations, and the flavon vacuum alignments of the good models.
-AMBer chooses the number of flavons by balancing the goodness of fit with the number of parameters.
-Similarly to \Cref{subsec:A4XZ4}, AMBer typically places the $L_i$ in triplets, and a similar distribution of vacuum expectation values is found.
-In this case, however, there is a significant fraction of models where the right-handed neutrinos are found in singlet representations.
+In this theory space, \ac{AMBer} has more flexibility to select the imposed symmetry. \Cref{fig:a4_zN_distribution} shows the distribution of the number of flavon multiplets $n_{\phi_i}$, the $A_4$ representations, the flavon vacuum alignments of the filtered models and the dimension of the Abelian symmetry $\mathbb{Z}_N$. \ac{AMBer} chooses the number of flavons by balancing the goodness of fit with the number of parameters.
+Similarly to subsection \myref{subsec:A4XZ4} in the \myref{sec:results} section, \ac{AMBer} typically places the $L_i$ in triplets, and a similar distribution of vacuum expectation values is found.

-The bottom right panel shows the distribution of the $\mathbb{Z}_{N}$ symmetry of the found models, which AMBer is free to select in this search.
-With $N_{\mathrm{target}}=6$ (see \cref{eq:rewardZ}) AMBer is encouraged to explore larger $N$.
-While this choice results in a large number of models with $N=7$, it also increases the number of models with $N>3$ in general.
-For comparison, this panel also shows the distribution of models found for a separate run that did not have the $R_{\mathbb{Z}}(N)$ in the reward function and AMBer is found to focus on $\mathbb{Z}_3$. $\mathbb{Z}_2$ is very rarely employed.
-This is likely due to the fact that for $\mathbb{Z}_2$, it would be difficult to accommodate a good model with a small number of parameters.
-Finally, the capability of AMBer to find good models is also compared against that of a random scan.
-The results are presented in \Cref{tab:RandomComp}.
+The bottom right panel shows the distribution of the $\mathbb{Z}_{N}$ symmetry of the found models, which \ac{AMBer} is free to select in this search.
+With $c_3=0.35$ enabling the $R_{\mathbb{Z}}(N)$ reward term (see \cref{eq:reward}) and $N_{\mathrm{target}}$ evolving with the schedule shown in Supplementary Tab.
+4, \ac{AMBer} is encouraged to explore larger $N$.
+While this choice results in a large number of models with $N=5$, it also increases the number of models with $N>3$ in general.
+For comparison, this panel also shows the distribution of models found for a separate run that did not have the $R_{\mathbb{Z}}(N)$ in the reward function and \ac{AMBer} is found to focus on $\mathbb{Z}_3$. $\mathbb{Z}_2$ is very rarely employed.
+This is likely due to the fact that for $\mathbb{Z}_2$, it would be difficult to accommodate a well-fit model with a small number of parameters.